oksana-c/uc_fedex/README.txt

 module to work.

 The FedEx Web Services API uses SOAP over HTTPS for communication with the FedEx Server.
-SOAP is a standard extension to PHP 5, but is only poorly supported via a contributed library for PHP 4.
-Because of this, and because Drupal is already planning on requiring PHP 5.2 (in version 7.0), and because PHP 5 is widely available and several years old already, I have decided that it doesn't make sense to try to force things to work with PHP 4.
-So if you need to use this module, you'll have to be running PHP 5.
+SOAP is a standard extension to PHP 5.

 Before You Begin